-These frequently asked questions are updated on a regular basis, in response to ongoing changes to government advice and national and/or local restrictions.
-Please check back regularly for the most up-to-date guidance.
+These frequently asked questions are updated regularly, in response to ongoing changes to government advice and national and/or local restrictions.

 1. What is the current situation around free visa extensions?

-If there are any concerns about an individual's right to work at this time due to previous delays in processing their Biometric Residence Permit (BRP) for the first of visa extensions, organisations should contact UKVINHSTeam@homeoffice.gov.uk in the first instance.
-Our understanding is that right to work should not be affected at this time due to administration delays.
-We also understand that all BRPs have now been processed where full details were initially provided, although there may be some delays in receiving the physical BRP.
+If there are any concerns about an individual's right to work at this time due to previous delays in processing their Biometric Residence Permit (BRP) for the first of visa extensions, organisations should read these FAQs in the first instance and contact UKVINHSTeam@homeoffice.gov.uk if needed.
+Employers are encouraged not to email colleagues at the Home Office repeatedly as this slows down response times.
+Our understanding is that right to work is not affected at this time due to administration delays.

 If organisations are having issues confirming extensions or are unsure about elements of the process, please contact firstname.lastname@example.org for additional support.